steverobbins/Magento-Redismanager/README.md

 3. Delete cache keys by matched strings
 4. Auto-refresh redis dashboard every X seconds
 5. View usage statistics
+6. Synchonize to Magento flushes: Redismanager listens for the flush_system and flush_all (basically both top-right cache flush buttons on the Cache control page) events and (if enabled) flushes all Redis instances.
+(If you use Redis for your session management, be sure to use manual configuration and do NOT include the Cm_RedisSession instance).

 # Screenshots